-As of December 31, 2016 and 2017, the Company's current liabilities were approximately US\$809 million and US\$397 million, accounting for 52% and 23%, respectively, of total liabilities during the same periods.
+As of December 31, 2018 and 2019, the Company's current liabilities were approximately US\$426 million and US\$929 million, accounting for 25% and 53%, respectively, of total liabilities during the same periods.

-The Company faces risks relating to related party transaction.
+The Company faces risks relating to related party transactions.

-The Company purchases raw materials from, sell products to and provide gold refining services to its related parties on ordinary commercial terms, and the transactions with its affiliates are offset in the Company's consolidated financial statements.
+The Company purchases raw materials from, sells products to and provides gold refining services to its related parties on ordinary commercial terms, and the transactions with its affiliates are offset in the Company's consolidated financial statements.
 In the event of unfair related party transactions, it could undermine the Company's competitiveness and its independence, which could materially and adversely affect its business, result of operations and financial condition.